The Mother of All Crashes Is Coming in April 2023

 It’s sort of like the plot of Mary Shelley’s Frankenstein.
 The brilliant scientist creates a masterpiece – a living, breathing superhuman!
 But the creature doesn’t follow its master’s orders, so he spends the rest of the book trying to kill it.

-So far, higher interest rates are not bringing prices down significantly, nor are they slowing manic stock market speculation.
+So far, higher interest rates are not bringing prices down significantly, nor are they slowing manic economic speculation.
 Easy money has been entrenched for far too long, which means a “hard landing” (which is what Fed officials call a collapse) is the most likely scenario.

 Like Frankenstein’s monster, the Fed’s creation is much stronger than expected – and isn’t going down without a real battle.